-The University of Toronto’s Pre-University Programs follows all Canadian laws and policies.
-Students participating in these programs will be responsible for doing so as well.
-Please note that it is the student’s responsibility to arrange transit home should they violate rules that result in expulsion.
+The University of Toronto’s Pre-University Programs follow all Canadian laws and policies.
+Students participating in the programs will be responsible for doing so as well.
+Please note that, should any student be expelled due to these provisions, it is the responsibility of their guardians to arrange their transit home.
 Students will be given an extensive presentation on these rules when they arrive.

 All students are required to adhere to the University of Toronto Code of Conduct.
 A shortened version is available below.
 For the full Code of Conduct, please see HERE.